wp-plugins/si-contact-form/readme.txt

 For more help...
 [See the official FAQ at FastSecureContactForm.com](http://www.fastsecurecontactform.com/faq-wordpress-version)

+= What is the "Set a meeting" option I have in my form? =

+You can extend your contact form to let your users to Schedule Meetings based on your availability, meet online with web-based video, talk over phone conference, and collect payments for your time and services.

+You can enable this option in "Accept Meeting Requests" section at contact form settings page.
+You can then configure your meeting preferences, set your availability and more by activating your free vCita account (again at the contact form settings).

+You can learn more about vCita at [www.vcita.com](http://www.vcita.com?invite=FSContact) If you have any question about the Schedule Meetings feature please contact support@vcita.com

 == Changelog ==

+= 3.1 =
+- (06 Dec 2011) - Add "Set a meeting" option to your contact form using vCita Meeting Scheduler.
+Meet users over video or phone, and collect payment for services.

 = 3.0.5 =
 - (18 Nov 2011) - Harden security for CAPTCHA by limiting the number of created cache files.
 This condition could only be realized with a script.
 Found by [Brian St. Pierre](http://bstpierre.org/).